GIFT is a three-year research project that started in January 2017.

 GIFT was set up to develop the role of virtual museums in establishing meaningful user experiences which allow for personal, complex and emotional encounters with art and cultural heritage.

 We are working closely with long-term collaborators University of Nottingham’s Mixed Reality Lab, as well as leading representatives and fellow project leads Europeana, Culture24, Next Game, Uppsala University and multiple leading departments at IT University of Copenhagen.

 To explore ideas of how the project’s prototypes will look like, we join artists and creatives Next Game together with The National Videogame Arcade (UK), Brighton Museum (UK) and Museum of Yugoslavia (Serbia).

 Speaking to Horizon Magazine EU about the project, Professor Sofia Pescarin, a researcher at the Italian National Research Council (CNR), in the Institute of Technologies Applied to Cultural Heritage in Rome said ‘museums need to attract more visitors without losing credibility’ and that ‘there is a need for digital curators within our museums.’

-Gift will be available to all Brighton Museum visitors throughout the month of June, 2019.
+Gift will be available to all Brighton Museum visitors from June to October, 2019.